-Allocates 7 positions in 2023-24 and ongoing to allow the Agency to start enforcement activities and continue to fulfill its statutory responsibilities.
-The Agency is planning to use existing ongoing \$10 million General Fund appropriation as provided in Proposition 24.

-Appropriates \$1.8 million General Fund and 7 positions in fiscal year 2023-24 and \$1.2 million in fiscal year 2024-25 and ongoing for cumulative cost-of-living adjustments, as well as conducting a public outreach and education campaign.
+- Allocates 7 positions in 2023-24 and ongoing to allow the Agency to start enforcement activities and continue to fulfill its statutory responsibilities.
+Uses existing ongoing \$10 million General Fund appropriation as provided in Proposition 24. - Appropriates \$1.8 million General Fund and 7 positions in fiscal year 2023-24 and \$1.2 million in fiscal year 2024-25 and ongoing for cumulative cost-of-living adjustments, as well as conducting a public outreach and education campaign. - Provides \$6,000,000 in General Fund current year savings to cover the costs of a media contract to perform qualitative and quantitative research, branding, website design, campaign strategy, media buy planning, print and digital design, and video and radio production.